ara-ta3/ara-ta3/README.md

 ## 🛠️ Personal Projects

+- 🔹 [My Portfolio](https://ara-ta3.github.io/) - This site serves as both my portfolio and a playground for trying out new technologies.
 - 🔹 [Nekometry](https://nekometry.web.app/?utm_source=github&utm_medium=referral) – A cat nutrition calculator for Japanese users, designed with TypeScript and React.

 ## 📜 Templates